waqifalam/EnglishMentor/README.md

 - **AI Models**: `OpenAssistant/oasst-sft-4-pythia-12b-epoch-3.5` was employed to generate questions and perform error detection.
 This models leverage natural language processing capabilities to understand and analyze text and speech.

 - **Speech Recognition API**: The app integrates with a speech recognition API to convert the user's spoken response into text for analysis.

+- **Pusher**: The app utilizes Pusher, a web-hosted API that enables real-time updates.
+It allows for seamless communication between the server and the client, facilitating instant updates to user transcript results.

 ## Getting Started